-1. Avoid Team duplication
+1. Avoid Team Duplication

 Before you set up a new Microsoft Team, check to see whether another team already exists to do the same thing.
-This is particularly important if you allow for the self-service creation of Teams and Office 365 Groups as the Microsoft Teams software doesn’t check for duplicate team names, and the result could be confusion.
+This is particularly important if you allow for the self-service creation of Teams and Office 365 Groups as the Microsoft Teams software doesn’t check for duplicate team names, and the result could cause confusion.
 One way around this potential problem is to set up a review of all new Groups or Teams one day after they are created to catch the issue early.

-2. Naming conventions
+2. Naming Conventions

 Having a strong naming convention for Teams and Groups is a good idea, but it can be tough to enforce if you allow for self-service Team creation.
 Enforcing naming conventions across your organisation will still rely on good communication but you can automate it to an extent through the Office 365 Admin Center by blocking certain words from being used or specifying certain suffixes and prefixes to apply to all Group or Team names.